Jin294/kokoa-clone-2020/README.md

-#KoKoa Clone 2020 ver
+# KoKoa Clone 2020 ver

-CSS got so much beter
+HTML & CSS are so much fun!